-where $\omega_H^K(t)$ is the modulus of continuity of $H$ on $K$ and a constant $C$ depends on $K,U$ and the constants in property~\ref{prty:LIP} only.
-In fact, Proposition~\ref{prop:RW_ellipticity} gives a stronger H\"older-type estimate for $\omega_H^K(t)$ once we know that the oscillations of $H$ are bounded.
-However, as explained in the next remark, the estimate~\eqref{eq:log_Holder_via_capacity} can be bootstrapped to obtain a simple self-contained proof of Proposition~\ref{prop:RW_ellipticity}. \end{rem}
+where $\omega_H(t,K)$ is the modulus of continuity of $H$ on $K$ and the constant $C$ depends on $K,U$, and the constants in property~\ref{prty:LIP} only.
+In fact, Proposition~\ref{prop:RW_ellipticity} gives a stronger H\"older-type estimate for $\omega_H(t,K)$ once we know that the oscillations of $H$ are bounded.
+As explained in the next remark, one can also give a self-contained proof of Proposition~\ref{prop:RW_ellipticity} that does not rely upon a more general result provided by~\cite[Proposition~6.4]{CLR1}. \end{rem}